Posted August 31, 2021

 Employees today want more than basic health plans and perks.
 They are looking for substantial benefits that meet a range of personal and family needs.
 Most employers have four, some even five or six, generations of employees working side by side.
 Many businesses offer various levels of benefits and perks to accommodate workforce needs and avoid discrimination.
 They survey employees regularly to monitor changing needs and adjust benefit programs as needed.
-Consider these ideas for the most desirable employee benefits for a multi-generational workforce.
+Consider these tips on how to tailor benefits for a multi-generational workforce.

-Many baby boomers are working past the traditional retirement age.
-This is good for employers, because these workers’ extensive expertise helps contribute to employer success.
-But if they are working part time, these semi-retired workers may not qualify for employer-sponsored health benefits.
-Businesses can keep these valuable team members on the job by offering them access to individual health, dental and vision coverage, and other wellness perks.
+Many baby boomers are working past the traditional retirement age because they want to.
+This is good for employers because these workers have extensive expertise that contributes to their employers’ success.
+But if they are working part-time, these semi-retired workers may not qualify for employer-sponsored health benefits.
+Businesses can keep these valuable team members on the job by offering access to individual health, dental and vision coverage and other wellness perks.
 Individual insurance plans can be purchased and paid for online to meet a variety of needs.

-Employees in the Generation X group were born between 1965 and 1976.
-These workers account for nearly 33% of the workforce.
+Employees in the Generation X group were born between 1965 and 1980.
+These workers account for 33% of the workforce.
 Gen X is often overlooked despite their experience and contributions to the workplace.
 Many businesses focus more energy on attracting and keeping younger workers.

 Many Gen Xers also are burdened with extensive student loans and worry about paying off these debts.
 Employers should offer financial well-being programs to help workers with student loans and save for retirement.

-Millennial employees were born between 1977 and 1995.
+Millennial employees were born between 1981 to 2000.
 They compose about 50% of today’s workers.
 Business forecasters expect that by 2030, about 75% of the workforce will be made up of millennials.
 They change jobs more often than other generations.
-About 21% of millennials report switching jobs within the last year, and 60% are open to a different opportunity.
+About 21% of millennials report switching jobs within the last year, and 60% are open to different opportunities.
 Employers need to offer a mix of benefits to keep them engaged.

-Millennials own about $497.6 billion in student loans.
-So, they want to work for employers who provide a student loan benefit to help them pay off this debt.
+Over 14 million millennials have student loan debt, more than any other generation.
+Many have an average balance in debt of $38,877.
+So, they want to work for employers who provide a student loan benefit to help them pay it off.
 With fewer financial worries, employees can be more engaged at work.
 And they will stay longer because they are partnering with their employers to reduce their debt.

-The youngest generation of workers is known as Generation Z. Born in 1996 to the present, they have similar benefit needs as millennials.
+The youngest generation of workers is known as Generation Z. Born between 2001 to 2020, they have similar benefit needs as millennials.

 When Gen Zers first joined the workforce, many of them didn’t appreciate employee benefits.
-However, with the COVID-19 pandemic, Generation Z workers have experienced financial setbacks.
+However, with the COVID-19 pandemic, Generation Z has experienced financial setbacks.
 Many were furloughed or lost jobs.
-So, they now recognize the security benefits provide to help them deal with unexpected health needs.
+So they now recognize the security benefits provide to help them deal with unexpected health needs.

 In addition to health benefits, Gen Z workers want well-being benefits that support their overall health.
-Of particular importance are mental health benefits, such as Employee Assistance Programs.
+Of particular importance are mental health benefits, such as access to an Employee Assistance Program and counseling.
 They also appreciate help with their student loan payments like other generations.